quantumlib/Stim/README.md

         FF FF F1 00 00 00 00 00
         FF FF F1 00 00 00 00 00
         ```
+    - `r8`:
+        Binary run-length format.
+        Each byte is the length of a run of samples that were all False.
+        If the run length is non-maximal (less than 255), the next measurement result is a 1.
+        For example, `0x00` means `[1]`, `0x03` means `[0, 0, 0, 1]`,
+        `0xFE` means `[0] * 254 + [1]`,
+        and `0xFF`   means `[0] * 255`.
+        A fake "True" sample is appended to the end of each shot, and the data for a shot ends on the byte that decodes
+        to produce this fake appended True.
+        Note that this means the reader must know how many measurement results are expected,
+        and that the data will never end with a `0xFF`.
+        There is no separator between shots, other than padding implicit in appending the fake "True" samples.
+        Example data for an all-false shot then an all-true shot then an all-false shot (with 5 measurements per shot):
+        ```
+        0x05 0x00 0x00 0x00 0x00 0x00 0x00 0x05
+        ```
+      Note the extra `0x00` due to the fake appended True.
 - `--distance=#`:
     Distance to use in circuit generation mode.
     Defaults to 3.